5 years after Superstorm Sandy, the lessons haven't sunk in

 The Army Corps of Engineers is scheduled to begin construction in 2019 on a 5-mile-long (8-kilometer-long), 20-foot-high (6-meter-high) seawall and promenade that would run along New York’s Staten Island in front of the neighborhoods hit hardest by Sandy.
 The project, which is still being designed, has an estimated price tag of $600 million and is scheduled for completion by 2022.

-“It’s on a pace that’s dictated by the funds that are available, politically made available,” he said.
-“And if that snail’s pace continues, there’s a good chance that we may have another severe storm in town or in the region that will outpace that slow pace of improving the systems.”
+Over the summer, Hoboken, New Jersey, a city of 50,000 people across the Hudson River from New York City, hired an engineering firm to carry out one of the Rebuild by Design concepts: a $230 million anti-flooding project, funded by HUD, involving floodwalls, pumping stations and water retention tanks.
+Construction is due to start in 2019 and take at least three years.

-Politicians locally and in Congress appear reluctant to get behind enormously expensive and sometimes divisive projects to deal with a threat that often feels hypothetical.
+But Klaus Jacob, a Columbia University scientist specializing in climate change adaptation, said the pace is too slow.

-In Hoboken, for example, one proposal for a floodwall that would have protected more of the city was rejected because it would have blocked river views.
-Cities throughout the country have been reluctant to curtail building on the waterfront, because those spots are in such great demand from homebuyers.
+“And if that snail’s pace continues,” he said, “there’s a good chance that we may have another severe storm in town or in the region that will outpace that slow pace of improving the systems.”

 Bill Golden, president of the National Institute for Coastal and Harbor Infrastructure, said worrying about spending too much is shortsighted, and he blames the inaction on “a misunderstanding of the new reality that we face.”